Adzzzy/Wordle-in-Cpp/README.md

 - Open up any terminal or shell.
 On Windows, Mac, or Linux simply search "Terminal" and open it up.
 You could also search for "Command Prompt" or "PowerShell" instead on Windows.
 - Paste the following into the terminal and press enter: `docker run -it ghcr.io/adzzzy/wordle-in-cpp`
 - After a few moments for downloading dependencies and the set-up needed to run on your device, the program will start and you're ready to play!

+Note: If you're after a specific version of the image, in the above command just add ":<VERSION>" onto the end of the image name.
+E.g. for version 1.0.0 write `docker run -it ghcr.io/adzzzy/wordle-in-cpp:v1.0.0`.
+Available versions can be seen here: https://github.com/Adzzzy/Wordle-in-Cpp/pkgs/container/wordle-in-cpp
 ---------------------------------------------------------------------------------------------------------------------------------------

 ### Manual Set-up